 - Bone graft, if required;

-- Treatment planning and production of surgical guides, if required;
+- Production of surgical guides, if required;

-- operating room preparation and implant installation;
+- Operating room preparation and implant installation surgery;

 Winning conditions for the use of dental implants

 - Implants are generally limited to adults as in adolescence, the growth of the jaws and teeth is incomplete;

 - The volume of jawbone where the implant will be placed must be sufficient.
 Otherwise, a bone graft may be required;